pbeheyt/TokenizeArt/documentation/TUTORIAL.md

 ### Step 7.2: Mint Your First NFT

 Now that the contract is live and verified, you can mint your first token.
+There are two ways to do this: via the automated script (recommended for simplicity) or manually via BscScan (good for demonstration).

+#### Method A: Using the Automated Script (Recommended)

+This is the simplest and quickest method.

+1.  **Run the Mint Command**: In your terminal, at the project root, simply run:
+    ```shell
+    make mint
+    ```
+2.  **Process**: The script will automatically read the deployed contract address, connect using your wallet, and call the `safeMint` function to send a new NFT to your own address.
+3.  **Confirmation**: Wait for the script to display the confirmation message.
+Your NFT is now minted.

+#### Method B: Manually on BscScan

+This method is useful for demonstrating a deep understanding of contract interaction.

 1.  **Navigate to BscScan**: Open the BscScan URL for your contract address.
 2.  **Go to the "Contract" Tab**: You should see a green checkmark indicating the source code is verified.